Dhayananth1511/AI-Travel-Planner_CapStoneProject_Presidio_InternShip/README.md

 # Travel Planner AI Agent - Capstone Project Documentation

 This repository contains the architecture, workflow designs, and system integration details for the Travel Planner AI Client/Server application.
-The project serves as an enterprise-grade capstone integrating architectural principles and technologies demonstrating a production-ready, multi-agent AI system backed by MCP tool calling, dual-layer memory, and AWS cloud infrastructure.
+The project serves as an enterprise-grade capstone integrating architectural principles and technologies demonstrating a production-ready, multi-agent AI system backed by MCP tool calling, dual-layer memory, and AWS cloud infrastructure. my Capstone Project titled AI Travel Planner – A Multi-Agent AI Travel Assistant.

+The goal of this project is to build an intelligent travel planning platform where users can simply describe their travel requirements in natural language, and the system automatically creates a complete travel plan.

+Instead of filling long forms, the user interacts with an AI assistant.
+The assistant understands the request, gathers information from multiple services, generates an itinerary, estimates the budget, and helps the user manage the trip from planning until confirmation.

+This project demonstrates concepts including Multi-Agent AI, Model Context Protocol (MCP), Large Language Models, secure backend development, cloud deployment, and modern software engineering practices.
 ---

 ## Table of Contents